This post may contain affiliate links. For more information, please see our affiliate policy.

 Buy the Sopito Professional Potato Cutter Stainless Steel:

-Other French Fry Cutters to Consider
+More French Fry Cutters to Consider

 Cuisinart PrepExpress French Fry Cutter

 The Cuisinart PrepExpress French Fry Cutter just didn’t cut it.
-It makes fine-enough fries (in both regular and steak sizes), but there are other models that do it better.
-We still like the price point though and the convenient interior blade storage.
+It makes fine enough fries (in both regular and steak sizes), but there are other models that do it better.
+We still like the price point, though, and the convenient interior blade storage.
 The Cuisinart PrepExpress French Fry Cutter is available at Amazon for $24.95.

 ICO Stainless Steel 2-Blade French Fry Potato Cutter